fholzer/nginx-auth-subrequest-ldap/README.md

 Use SystemD or [Supervisor](supervisord.org) to daemonize `nginx-auth-subrequest-ldap`

-Check example configuration files and correct it for your own environment
+Check example configuration files and adapt to fit your needs